 Clearsonic S2233 SORBER Panels – Our Top Pick

-After some extensive testing, we decided to give our top pick to the Clearsonic S2233 SORBER panels.
+After extensive testing, we awarded our top pick to the Clearsonic S2233 SORBER panels.
 Our first observation was how substantial these panels were!
-They were definitely amongst the heaviest we tested due to their fiberglass and heavy duty carpet construction, but as we highlighted in our best soundproofing curtains piece, the higher the mass of a soundproofing material, the more effective it is at absorbing noise.
+They were definitely amongst the heaviest we tested, due to their fiberglass and heavy-duty carpet construction.
+But as we highlighted in our best soundproofing curtains piece, the higher the mass of a soundproofing material, the more effective it is at absorbing noise.

 As expected, having just these 4 panels up didn’t stop the sound from bleeding into adjacent rooms, but it did appreciably reduce it.

-As far as style goes, if you’re looking to hang these in a non-dedicated studio space, in a living room or bedroom, for example, they are some of the best looking panels on the market.
-They’re well made, look fairly inconspicuous, and the heavy duty carpeted exterior won’t disintegrate over time like some of the lower quality open cell foam tends to.
+As far as style goes, if you’re looking to hang these in a non-dedicated studio space, a living room or bedroom for example, they are some of the best-looking panels on the market.
+They’re well-made, look fairly inconspicuous, and the heavy-duty carpeted exterior won’t disintegrate over time like some of the lower-quality open-cell foam tends to.

 Gator 12” x 12” Acoustic Pyramid Panels – Best Budget Option

 These Gator Frameworks acoustic pyramid panels are what most players typically think of when you mention soundproofing panels.
-They’re made from soft, pliable foam, and because they’re so lightweight, you can mount them anywhere without looking for stud.
-Our trial panels were finished in a really attractive burgundy color, but they also have bright red and charcoal available, too.
+They’re made from soft, pliable foam and because they’re so lightweight, you can mount them anywhere without having to search for studs.
+Our trial panels were finished in a really attractive burgundy color, but they have bright red and charcoal available as well.

-With a close mic setup on the amp and a clean mix, the recording turned out much better than expected.
-Again, with only 8 panels, we weren’t able to entirely eliminate slap from the recording, but it still provided a much better end result than the room with no panels.
-When we played with distortion we had perceptible note separation, and good clarity.
+With a close-mic setup on the amp and a clean mix, the recording turned out much better than expected.
+With only 8 panels, we weren’t able to entirely eliminate slap from the recording, but it still provided a much better end result than the room with no panels.
+When we played with distortion, we had perceptible note separation and good clarity.

-There was little prevention of bleed through into adjacent rooms, but with more panels, the noise reduction would be much more significant.
-Style wise, we liked the color, and they don’t look bad on the wall, although it’s pretty obvious that they are acoustic soundproofing panels, their overall quality and clean cuts ensure they look better than the average foam panel.
+There was little prevention of bleed-through into adjacent rooms, but with more panels, the noise reduction would be much more significant.
+Style-wise, we liked the color and they don’t look bad on the wall.
+Although it’s pretty obvious they are acoustic-soundproofing panels, their overall quality and clean cuts ensure they look better than the average foam panel.

-Verdict: If you need great acoustic soundproofing panels, but you’re budget conscious, these Gator 12 x 12 Acoustic Pyramid Panels are a solid choice.
-They provided great control over room noise, and the foam is not only made to last, but it’s also certified fire resistant.
+Verdict: If you need great acoustic soundproofing panels on a budget, these Gator 12 x 12 Acoustic Pyramid Panels are a solid choice.
+They provided great control over room noise, and the foam is not only made to last, but it’s also certified fire-resistant.

 Auralex Deluxe Plus Roominator Kit – KGR Editor’s Choice

-Unlike most soundproofing panel brands, Auralex offers a number of full turn key packages, and their top of the range set, the Deluxe Plus Roominator kit took our KGR Editor’s Choice award in this test.
-It contains a range of different sizes and styles of panels, including 24 2’ x 2’ 2” wedge Studiofoam panels, 8 LENRD bass traps, 6 T Fusers and all the adhesive you’ll need to mount each piece.
+Unlike most soundproofing panel brands, Auralex offers a number of full turnkey packages, including their top-of-the-range set, the Deluxe Plus Roominator Kit took our KGR Editor’s Choice award in this test.
+It contains a range of different sizes and styles of panels, including 24 2’ x 2’ 2”-wedge Studiofoam panels, 8 LENRD bass traps, 6 T Fusers and all the adhesive you’ll need to mount each piece.

-We were absolutely blown away with the effectiveness of this kit.
+We were absolutely blown away by the effectiveness of this kit.
 It did knock off more of the room acoustics than the other gear we tested during our acoustic and vocal test, but in all honesty, the resulting sound quality was incredible.
-Just blanketing the walls with foam would undoubtedly just kill the room, but the custom room analysis from Auralex kept just enough of the qualities we wanted.
+Blanketing the walls with foam would undoubtedly just kill the room, but the custom room analysis from Auralex kept just enough of the qualities we wanted.

 Of course, the Roominator kit stopped the most sound leakage by far, so it’s going to be great if your home studio shares an adjacent wall with a neighbor in a townhome or condo, and it’ll also help to eliminate outside noise from polluting your recordings.

-Verdict: It’s not a cheap kit, but for the best possible home recordings, an investment in the Auralex Deluxe Plus Roominator kit is highly advised.
-Because of the free analysis service, this is as suitable for complete beginners as it is for seasoned pros.
+Verdict: It’s not a cheap kit, but for the best possible home recordings, an investment in the Auralex Deluxe Plus Roominator Kit is highly advised.
+Because of their free analysis service, this is as suitable for complete beginners and seasoned pros alike.
 You get everything you need to prep your room for the best recordings you’ve ever made.

-Auralex really are at the forefront of soundproofing tech, and this is absolutely apparent with these Wave Cave Royale panels.
-They are designed with an air pocket in the center which is designed to improve overall sound attenuation.
-They come in a number of different sizes, but we went with the 1’ x 2’ panel 4 pack.
+Auralex really are at the forefront of soundproofing tech and this is absolutely apparent with these Wave Cave Royale panels.
+They are designed with an air pocket in the center to improve overall sound attenuation.
+They come in a number of different sizes, but we went with the 1’ x 2’ panel 4-pack.

 As with most products from Auralex, we were really happy with the sound performance, though.
-On the acoustic recording we found that with one panel on each wall we did cut down more room noise than with the Gator panels, but this was expected given that each panel was 2 sq ft, whereas the Gator Pyramid panels were only 1 sq ft each.
+On the acoustic recording, we found that with one panel on each wall, we cut down more room noise than with the Gator panels, but this was expected given that each panel was 2 sq ft, double the size of the Gator Pyramid panels.
 Still, we got some nice reverb without harsh echo.

-On the close mic test we got some strong results.
+On the close-mic test, we got some strong results.
 The clean recording picked up a little reverb from the room, but nothing that couldn’t be fixed in the DAW.
-The distorted recording was a touch muddier than we’d hoped it would be.
+The distorted recording was a touch muddier then we’d hoped it would be.
 It wasn’t bad, but the panels killed quite a bit of the mid and high frequencies, resulting in a slight loss of clarity.

 As for reducing noise in adjacent rooms, these panels did a good job of taking the edge off, but didn’t do a lot for stopping external noise getting in.
 We did like how they looked, the rectangular design gives them some appeal, and like other Auralex products, they are available in other colors.